simonw/s3-ocr/README.md

 OCR can take some time.
 The results of the OCR will be stored in `textract-output` in your bucket.

+To start processing just one or more specific files, use the `--key` option one or more times:

+    s3-ocr start name-of-bucket --key path/to/one.pdf --key path/to/two.pdf

 ### s3-ocr start --help

 <!-- [[[cog